 Last Christmas, my mom made Gluten Free Sweet Potato donuts.
 This became my next inspiration.
 There was one small sweet potato in the bowl of fruit and veggies that I keep on my kitchen counter.
 Bingo.
 Now I’m getting a vegetable, which is naturally sweet, and protein from the yogurt, all in a donut!

-I knew I wanted to bake them, which threw one more kink into my plan, (which now was no where near happening for breakfast) because I didn’t own a donut pan.
+I knew I wanted baked sweet potato Greek yogurt donuts, not fried, which threw one more kink into my plan, (which now was no where near happening for breakfast) because I didn’t own a donut pan.
 I made a few calls, trying to track one down.
 Finally Sur la Table said they had them, and they were only $10!
 I cajoled my boyfriend into running the errand for me, (because by this time, I was at work) and asked him to grab two, promising him he’d reap the rewards as my official taste tester.

 After much experimenting, testing different flours, ratios, and temperatures, I have settled on this recipe.
-It is by far my favorite breakfast, with a hint of orange, cinnamon, and earthy sweet potato, these donuts pair perfectly with a hot cup of coffee, crispy bacon and scrambled eggs.
+It is by far my favorite breakfast, with a hint of orange, cinnamon, and earthy sweet potato, these baked sweet potato Greek yogurt donuts pair perfectly with a hot cup of coffee, crispy bacon and scrambled eggs.

 ¾ cup Sweet Potato, mashed